If you're 40 or beyond, these tips are for you.

 37. Network, network, network.

-Many contacts accompany much experience over a long career, and you should use that broad reach to find the people that can help you most.
+Many contacts accompany much experience over a long career, and you should use that broad reach to find the people that can help you most, such as with referrals for hidden jobs.

 Consider boomeranging- returning to work for a former employer.
 You may still know people on the inside who can vouch for you.